UniMath/agda-unimath/src/foundation-core/function-extensionality.lagda.md

 The function extensionality axiom asserts that identifications of (dependent) functions are equivalently described as pointwise equalities between them.
 In other words, a function is completely determined by its values.

+In this file, we define the statement of the axiom.
+The axiom itself is postulated in [foundation.function-extensionality](foundation.function-extensionality.html) as `funext`.

 ## Definition

 ```agda